FutuneAI/ai-visibility-framework/diagnostic-guide.md

 **Root causes:**
 - Content exists but lacks semantic specificity — it doesn't associate the brand with specific use cases, applications, or buyer queries
 - External citations exist but are generic (directory listings, not substantive descriptions)
-- Brand is described in general terms everywhere; no source creates a specific association between brand and particular buyer needs
+- Brand is described in general terms everywhere; no source creates a specific association between the brand and particular buyer needs
 - Content is technically accessible but semantically thin — passes crawl but fails retrieval relevance for specific queries

 **Priority actions:**
-1. Map the 5–10 specific queries target buyers would ask an AI about this category
+1. Map the 5–10 specific queries that target buyers would ask an AI about this category
 2. For each query: identify whether any owned content would be semantically relevant to retrieve — if not, create it
-3. Shift content strategy from general capability descriptions to specific use-case and application content
+3. Shift content strategy from general capability descriptions to specific use cases and application content
 4. Publish in industry media with content that explicitly addresses specific buyer questions
 5. Build external references that associate the brand with specific applications, not just the general category